muharremaltunbag/Document-Similarity-Analysis-Data-Science/README.md

 # Document-Similarity-Analysis-Data-Science
-Analyzing document similarity algorithms in data science using cosine, Jaccard, parallel processing, and Strassen’# Document-Similarity-Analysis-Data-Science

 This project explores the computational efficiency of various document similarity algorithms, a critical area in data science applications like information retrieval, clustering, and natural language processing.
 Using a dataset derived from *War and Peace* by Leo Tolstoy, we analyze and benchmark different similarity measures, including Cosine and Jaccard, and experiment with optimization techniques such as parallel processing and Strassen's algorithm.